hexchat/documentation/settings.rst

 .. note::
 	If HexChat does not find the executable it will not add it to the menu.
+	The command MUST use unix style slashes and does not handle spaces at all.

 Auto Replace
 ~~~~~~~~~~~~